Consumer Invoicing (Sweden)

 - Agreement ID — also referred to as Avtals-ID or Avtalsbankgironummer, depending on the bank

-In addition to the account details (and optionally the FUI and Agreement ID), Maventa will forward your company name and business ID (BID) to our B2C partner.
+In addition to the account details (and optionally the FUI and Agreement ID), Maventa forwards your company name and business ID (BID) to its B2C partner.

 - To initiate activation use POST /v1/services/b2cse/agreement

-- To poll the status the activation status use GET /v1/services/b2cse/agreement
+- To poll the activation status, use GET /v1/services/b2cse/agreement

 If you already have an active FUI and consumer invoicing setup with another service provider but wish to switch to Maventa, it’s possible to transfer your existing FUI and all related FMIs.
-This process requires manual handling — please contact our support team for assistance.
+This process requires manual handling — please contact Maventa support for assistance.

 Onboarding consumers as receivers of e-invoices and digital mail solutions

-Once the B2C service is active, the sender will appear as a B2C invoicer in consumers’ online banks.
+Once the B2C service is active, the sender appears as a B2C invoicer in consumers’ online banks.
 This allows consumers to create a consumer invoicing agreement with the sender.
-To do so, they are guided to an onboarding page within their online bank, where they complete a standardized form.
-By default, this page is branded with the Visma logo — if you wish to customize the branding, please contact our support team.
+They are guided to an onboarding page within their online bank, where they complete a standardised form.
+By default, this page is branded with the Visma logo — to customise the branding, contact Maventa support.

 The FMI serves as a unique identifier for the consumer.
-It is stored by InConx AB, and there is currently no lookup functionality available toward the consumer registry from Maventa.
+It is stored by InConx AB, and there is currently no lookup functionality available towards the consumer registry from Maventa.

 The FMI is structured as follows: